Information for MPs and their staff

 How we can help Members of Parliament deal with complaints.

 Have you received a complaint about benefits, immigration or tax credits?
 Or has someone been to your constituency surgery to complain about their experience of the NHS in England?
 Are you unsure how to advise your constituent?

 How you can contact us

-If you would like to discuss a particular case or would like more information about the work of the Ombudsman, please contact us.
+If you would like to discuss a particular case or would like more information about our work, please contact us.

 You can call us on our dedicated MP helpline 0300 061 4953 or email us at MP@ombudsman.org.uk

 You can download our information leaflet for MPs and their staff here.
 Please, get in touch if you need hard copies of the leaflet.

 Why we exist: our role

 We were set up by Parliament neraly 50 years ago to help both individuals and the general public.
 We are not part of government or the NHS: our role is to investigate complaints that individuals have been treated unfairly or have received poor service from government departments and other public organisations in the UK and the NHS in England.
 Dame Julie Mellor is the current Ombudsman.

 Our powers are set out in law and our service is free for everyone but, by law, complaints about Government departments and other public organisations must be referred to us by an MP.
 This is known as the ‘MP filter’.
 Complaints about the NHS can come to us directly or through an MP.